Mercury regulation in the United States: Health effects

 Mercury exposure might have a variety of health effects depending on the population.
 In fact, some populations are affected by a lack of appetite others have seen a reduction of their food or fluid intake as well as a significant weight loss.
 Those alterations as well as the chronic intake of mercury might worsen a certain nutrition deficiency.
 Some of the most common deficiency observed with chronic mercury intake is a selenium deficiency.
 Such deficiency might impact neuronal functions as well as behaviour disorders and learning disabilities for children.
 Other deficiencies that are observed with a persisting mercury intake are vitamin E, vitamin B12 and vitamin C. Long term deficiency in vitamin E might cause muscle weakness as well as loss of muscle mass, abnormal eye movements and even vision problems.
 As for vitamin B12 deficiency, it might cause anemia and confusion for the elderly population.
 Finally, for long term vitamin C deficiencies, high blood pressure as well as gallbladder disease and stroke are all possible outcomes of those deficiencies.
 In order to avoid such deficiencies, a higher intake of those nutrients and vitamins are necessary.

 Methylmercury is a type of mercury that is liquid at room temperature.
 The methylmercury is used for the preservation of grains that are used for animal food.
 The methylmercury is obtained through the methylation of the mercury with the presence of anaerobic bacteria in the waters as well as sediments and soils.
 In fact, most microbes that live in lakes, rivers, oceans are able to create the methylmercury.

 Methylmercury has different ways of transferring itself.
 In fact, methylmercury is transferred through maternal milk during breast feeding.
 This methylmercury in breast feeding milk is transferred through fatty cells that allows the methylmercury to be transported through the milk.
-Another way of transportation would be the placenta barrier that allows the methylmercury to be accumulated at the fetus levels.
+Methylmercury can pass through the placental barrier, allowing the compound to accumulate within the fetus.

 Almost all people have at least trace amounts of methylmercury in their tissues, reflecting methylmercury's widespread presence in the environment and people's exposure through the consumption of fish and shellfish.
 Although the presence of Mercury is quite common, most people remain below the levels that can lead to contamination or poisoning.

 For fetuses, infants, and children, the primary health effect of methylmercury is impaired neurological development.
 Methylmercury exposure in the womb, which can result from a mother's consumption of fish and shellfish that contain methylmercury, can adversely affect a baby's growing brain and nervous system (see: Minamata disease).
 Impacts on cognitive thinking, memory, attention, language, and fine motor and visual spatial skills have been seen in children exposed to methylmercury in the womb.